Test particles in Kaluza-Klein models: Parameterizing the space of null geodesics

 We will now describe a second parameterization of the space of null geodesics $\NN_h^+$.
 It uses physical velocities instead of momenta.
 Its construction relies on the fact that the time component $\dot{\gamma}^0$ is always positive for geodesics in $\NN_h^+$.
 Given a null geodesic, define \beq v \ := \ \frac{1}{\dot{\gamma}^0} \ \dot{\gamma} \eeq as a tangent vector in $T_h P$.
 Recalling that $\gamma^0 (s)$ is just the time coordinate of the geodesic, the projection of $v$ to the 4D tangent space $T_{\pi (h)} M_4$ can be written as

-Here $\bv$ is derivative of position in $\mathbb{R}^3$ with respect to time, so it is the 3-dimensional velocity vector of the particle in the coordinates $(t, x^1, x^2 , x^3)$.
+Here $\bv$ is the derivative of position in $\mathbb{R}^3$ with respect to time, so it is the 3-dimensional velocity vector of the particle in the coordinates $(t, x^1, x^2 , x^3)$.
 Decomposing $v$ into its horizontal and vertical components, we then have

 The vector $\bv^\HH + v^\VV$ is the derivative of position in $\mathbb{R}^3 \times K$ with respect to time.
 So it is the higher-dimensional velocity vector of the particle represented by $\gamma (s)$, in the coordinate system.
-Since $\dot{\gamma}$ and $v$ are null vectors at $h$, we have $g_P(v,v)=0$ and hence
+Since $\dot{\gamma}$ and $v$ are null vectors at $h$, we have $g_P(v,v)=0$, and hence

-Here we have also used the form \eqref{MinkowskiMetric} of the Minkowski metric and the fact that $g_P$ applied to horizontal vectors coincides with $g_M$ applied to the 4D-projection of those vectors.
-Thus, the velocity vectors $\bv^\HH + v^\VV$ associated to null geodesics at $h$ define a Euclidean sphere $S_c^{k+2}$ of dimension $k+2$ and radius $c$ inside the tangent space $T_hP$.
+Here we have also used the form \eqref{MinkowskiMetric} of the Minkowski metric and the fact that $g_P$ applied to horizontal vectors coincides with $g_M$ applied to the 4D projection of those vectors.
+Thus, the velocity vectors $\bv^\HH + v^\VV$ associated with null geodesics at $h$ define a Euclidean sphere $S_c^{k+2}$ of dimension $k+2$ and radius $c$ inside the tangent space $T_hP$.
 Generalizing the terminology of the 4D case, this will be called the celestial sphere at $h$.

 It is clear from this discussion that the correspondence between geodesics in $\NN_h^+$ and points in the celestial sphere of velocities is surjective but not injective.
 A reparameterization of the geodesic produces a constant factor in $\dot{\gamma}$ that cancels out in the quotient \eqref{DefinitionAux1}, so leads to the same velocity vector $v$.
 Such constant factors can be explicitly controlled by the time component $\dot{\gamma}^0$ of the derivative of $\gamma(s)$ at $h$.
 But, according to \eqref{4DEnergyMomentum}, this component is proportional to the energy of the particle in the coordinate system, \beq E \ =\ \sigma\, c^2\; \dot{\gamma}^0 \ . \eeq This means that the correspondence that takes a non-zero, null geodesic at $h$ to the velocity vector plus the energy of the particle it represents,